ridatadiscoverycenter/erddap-docker/README.md

 If you can see your dataset in your local ERDDAP server, you're ready to start a Pull Request to the production server.

+**Note:** If the graph fails to load when viewing NetCDF data on your local ERDDAP server, there is likely a mismatch in the order of variables between the XML and the NetCDF file itself.
+Beware if using a prior dataset's XML as a template.
+It is best to use the XML from `generate_dataset_xml` without changing the order.

 To do that:
 - paste the dataset's XML block in the production `erddap/dataset.xml` file in this repo.
 - add a link to the raw data files in your PR's description.